xoxzo/blog.xoxzo.com/content/Industry/what-is-a2p-en.md

 Slug: what-is-a2p
 Lang: en
 Thumbnail: images/whatisa2p.jpg
-Summary: We have plenty of acronyms such as B2B or E2B, consist with 2 x Alphabet letters that inserts numeric number 2, that is used as the word of 'to'.
-In our mobile industry, how P2P and A2P could mean?
+Summary: We have plenty of acronyms such as B2B or E2B, consisting of 2 Alphabet letters that includes the numeric number 2, being used as the word 'to'.
+In our mobile industry, what could P2P and A2P mean?

-Recently, not only in business but also among family and friends, '3-letter-acronyms' such as B2B or E2B, that consist of __2 x alphabet letters__ sandwiches a numeric __number 2 (refers to 'to')__ are often used.
+Recently, not only in business but also among family and friends, '3-letter-acronyms' such as B2B or E2B, that consist of __2 x alphabet letters__ sandwiched by a numeric __number 2 (refers to 'to')__ are often used.

-That said, do you know what do __P2P__ and __A2P__ stand for in the mobile industry?
+**That said, do you know what do __P2P__ and __A2P__ stand for in the mobile industry?**

 _P2P = Person-to-person_
 _A2P = Application-to-person_

-Yes, they show the difference in the method how SMS is sent to the P (person)'s mobile phones.
+Yes, they show the difference in the method of how SMS messages are sent to the P (person)'s mobile phones.
+__P2P__, of course, means from person to person, using their personal mobile phone.
+For example, two friends exchanging SMS messages.

+__P2P__ messages are often:
+- Two-way
+- Used by individuals rather than businesses
+- Conversational only

-__P2P__, of course, means from person to person, using their mobile own phone.
-On the other hand, __A2P__ is also called as Business SMS or Professional SMS, being utilized in various ways, such as a communication method with customers, as an authentication method or user confirmation on online services, as well as an emergency notification method.
-One thing we can say is, [the A2P-SMS](https://www.xoxzo.com/en/about/sms-api/)is originated from a (business) application.
+ __A2P__ ,also known as Business SMS or Professional SMS is any kind of traffic in which a person is receiving messages from an application.
+It can be utilized in various ways, for example chat bots, as an authentication method, as user confirmation for online services, One-time-passwords (OTPS) as well as an emergency notification method.

+ __A2P__ messages are usually:
+ - One-way or two-way
+ - Automated using an API, program or application
+ - Used for conversation, transactions or to convey information

 Within those places where __A2P-SMS__ can show-off its skills, the typical use is __2-factor-authentication__.
-Auto-booking systems, Upgrade confirmation, Online Travel Booking are actively using __A2P-SMS__.
-Many businesses of various industries feels __A2P-SMS__ is attractive for the convenience, effectiveness and better communication.
+(2FA) Auto-booking systems, Upgrade confirmation, and Online Travel Bookings.
+Many businesses of various industries find __A2P-SMS__ attractive for its convenience, effectiveness and better communication.

+A practical example of A2P is the [Xoxzo SMS API](https://www.xoxzo.com/en/about/sms-api/).
+Using this API you can send SMS marketing messages in bulk to customers including a link to retrieve information about how many customers clicked the link (this function is called link-tracking).
+The Xoxzo web API can also be used for two-factor-authentication (2FA), with an easy and convenient set up.
+Check out the tutorial of How to set up Two-Factor Authentication using SMS [here](https://blog.xoxzo.com/en/2021/11/22/introduction-2fa-sms/)!

-The history of __A2P-SMS__ at financial websites can go back 15 years.
-They use __A2P-SMS__ on Log-in, Authentication at Sign-up, Fraud prevention, as well as the balance notification and withdrawal confirmation, plus the pre-notice of coming up a direct debit.
+The history of __A2P-SMS__ of financial websites goes back 15 years.
+They use __A2P-SMS__ for Login, Authentication at Sign-up, Fraud prevention, as well as the balance notification and withdrawal confirmation, plus the pre-notice of a coming up direct debit.

-Such as [Xoxzo](https://www.xoxzo.com/en/), [SMS API](https://www.xoxzo.com/en/about/sms-api/) is providing a good role on the technology side of these services.
+The [Xoxzo](https://www.xoxzo.com/en/), [SMS API](https://www.xoxzo.com/en/about/sms-api/) is providing a good role on the technology side of these services.
 SMS APIs can be accessed via the web or being installed in the business applications by developers as a part of the solution.

+[EZSMS](https://www.ezsms.biz/), the online tool to send bulk SMS from your PC is also a great example of A2P that can be used for your business if you require something simple.

 Now, what kind of __A2P-SMS__ did you receive recently?